Liu-group/AutoSolvate/docs/tutorial.rst

 Now that we have gone through the details of one example, the second example will be the compact version of a production run.

 ``autosolvate boxgen -m napthalene_radical.xyz -s chloroform -c 1 -u 2 -g "resp" -o nap_radical_chcl3``
-  * must designate charge and multiplicty for the radical system
+  * must designate charge and multiplicity for the radical system
   * must use resp for open-shell system
 ``autosolvate mdrun -f nap_radical_chcl3 -q 1 -u 2 -d``
-  * must designate charge and multiplicty for the radical system
+  * must designate charge and multiplicity for the radical system
   * make sure to track the output filename from boxgen as the input filename
   * copy the contents of runMM.sh and runQMMM.sh into a submit script that calls Terachem and submits the (very long) job into a queue with sufficient time
 ``autosolvate clustergen -f nap_radical_chcl3.prmtop -t nap_radical_chcl3-qmmmnvt.netcdf -s 4``